rustwasm/rfcs/text/000-wasm-bindgen-inheritance-casting.md

 # Unresolved Questions
 [unresolved]: #unresolved-questions

 * Should the `JsCast` trait be re-exported in `wasm_bindgen::prelude`?
-It seems pretty clear that `InstanceOf` should not be, since it isn't intended to be used often. `JsCast` seems like it might be used often enough that it should be in the prelude.
-Either way, we can initially ship without re-exporting it in prelude and see what it feels like.
+We do not specify that it should be in this RFC, and we can initially ship without re-exporting it in prelude and see what it feels like.
+Based on experience, we may decide in the future to add it to the prelude.

 [webidl-inheritance]: https://heycam.github.io/webidl/#dfn-inherit